-Malaysia is renowned historically as ‘The British Indies’ and ‘The Fabled Spice Islands of the East’.
-It is made up of two regions: Peninsular Malaysia that is comprised of eleven states and East Malaysia that is comprised of the two states of Sabah and Sarawak.
+Malaysia, renowned historically as "The British Indies" and "The Fabled Spice Islands of the East", is made up of two regions, namely, Peninsular Malaysia, comprising 11 states and East Malaysia, comprising the two states of Sabah and Sarawak.

-Before independence in 1957, the Portuguese, Dutch and the British colonised the country, which was formerly known as Malaya.
-Relics of her colonial past have left behind a legacy that has lured many visitors to its shores for many decades.
+Before independence in 1957, the Portuguese, Dutch and finally the British colonized Malaya, as the country was once known.
+Relics of her colonial past have left behind a legacy that has lured many visitors to return to its shores for many decades.

-The country's urban areas still retain the sentiment of a bygone era, where modern buildings and businesses flourished side by side with historical structures and small traders.
-Malaysia's unspoiled tropical forest, magnificent mountains, and rich flora and fauna are pronounced among the best in this part of the world.
+The country's urban areas still retain the sentiment of bygone era, where modern buildings and businesses flourished side by side with historical structures and small traders.
+Malaysia's unspoiled tropical forest, magnificent mountains and rich flora and fauna are pronounced among the best in this part of the world.

-Malaysia has a moderately wet season and a moderately dry season.
-During the wet season, thunderstorms are very frequent in the afternoons because of the high humidity but they are brief and seldom dampen the mood for outdoor activities.
-The East Coast of Peninsular Malaysia however tends to have a heavier wet season and is best avoided during the rainy period (November to February).
+On the weather, Malaysia has two not very marked seasons - a moderately wet and a moderately dry season.
+During the wet season thunderstorm are very frequent in the afternoons because of the high humidity, but they are brief and seldom dampen the mood for outdoor activities.
+The East Coast of Peninsular Malaysia however tends to have a heavier wet season and is best avoided during the rainy period (November-February).
 During these months, most beach resorts take a break and receive visitors again in March.

 Malaysia has a cosmopolitan population comprising mainly Malays, Chinese, Indians and numerous indigenous people with everybody living in peace and harmony.
-Mutual respect of each others' cultures, traditions, religious beliefs and way of life offer a potpourri of colourful festivals.
+Mutual respect of each other’s cultures, traditions, religious belief and way of life offer a potpourri of colourful festivals.

-In relation to its racial diversity, Malaysia is also a gourmet's paradise and offers all sorts of cuisine.
-Bargain hunters are also in for a good time as Malaysia is a shopper's dream.
-You can experience shopping in night markets, side street stalls and many shopping complexes.
+In relation to its racial diversity, Malaysia is also a gourmet's paradise.
+It offers all sorts of cuisine.
+Bargain hunters are also in for a good time as Malaysia is also a shopper's paradise.
+You can experience shopping in night markets, side street stalls, and the many shopping complexes.